yogibear/SOLID_Principles_Explored/README.md

 We now have a ```LiskovGoodTwin``` class, but it starts out with the same evil as above.

-However this class will be modofied to not violate LSP.
+However this class will be modified to not violate LSP.

 First of all we create an interface ```iDrawableShape```
 ```